-The wall-mounted Home Flex features a long 23-foot cable makes moving the charging port to any side of your car simple to do.
-The cord is extremely durable and weatherproof (the entire unit is), and it doesn’t kink when moving from place to place.
+The wall-mounted Home Flex features a long 23-foot cable making, moving simply the charging port to any side of your car.
+The cord is exceedingly durable and weatherproof (the entire unit is), and it doesn’t kink when moving from place to place.

-This long cable will score extra bonus points for those who can’t be darned to hang the plug back onto the charger unit and instead, leave it on the garage floor.
+This long cable will score bonus points for those who can’t be darned to hang the plug back onto the charger unit and instead leave it on the garage floor.

 Notable Issues with the ChargePoint App

-First, despite there being a programmable charging scheduler, there’s no countdown timer function which can make charging your car for a set couple of hours a bit of a hassle to do.
+First, despite a programmable charging scheduler, no countdown timer function can make charging your car for a set couple of hours a bit of a hassle to do.
 The LED lights on the Home Flex unit are far too bright, especially at nighttime when charging your car outdoors.

-An option to dim or turn off the LEDs would have been much appreciated.
-Also, in order to use the app, an internet connection is mandatory.
+An option to dim or turn off the LEDs would be appreciated.
+Also, to use the app, an internet connection is mandatory.

 You can’t just set up your preferred settings and let the Home Flex follow instructions without being connected to ChargePoint’s system.Related Electric Vehicle Charger Articles